 When coloring your video, there are a couple of popular color palette “styles” you can apply to your video’s look and feel.

-First, there’s monochromatic coloring, which is where you color your video to all favor pretty much one color, like so:
+First, there’s monochromatic coloring, which is where you color your video to favor pretty much one color, like so:

 This is a visual choice, and can often be used to stay inside the character’s head, or create a world that looks a certain way for a certain purpose… or just to look cool.